The Logging Application Block

 - Custom locations using application block extension points

-For more information about logging and managing other crosscutting concerns, see the following patterns & practices guides:
+For more information, see the following patterns & practices guides: